MubasherChaudhry/remote-Exercise/README.md

 5. stage the file by typing git add.
 6. add the commit by typing git commit -m "type the commit"
 7.

+git push origin main --force

+8. i did jump on the new branch just to made some changes